mr-Arturio/Incredible_Playgroup_Finder/README.md

 - translation for contact form
 - translation for icons
 - fix the issue with playgroupcards not showing after Marker clicked - remove cleanedAddress function that were removing spaces and periods...
+- implement localStorege in LanguageContext to keep the language after page reloads.
+- fix Hydration Mismatch - nwhen HTML contentb rendered on the server does not match the HTML content generated for the client.
+Refactore Navbar, Head and Contact form files...